Tested. Trialed. & Triumphant.

 (for your self!)

-We sit, a lot, staring at a screen.
+Besides the author gift shop we’ve got going on, we sit, a lot, staring at a screen.
 It’s part of the job.
-So, do be aware of correct ergonomic ways to sit at a desk, or kitchen table to tap away on the keyboards for a long-long-long time.
+This is just a friendly reminder to be aware of correct ergonomic positions as you sit at a desk, or kitchen table to tap away on the keyboards for a long-long-long time.

 It’s not always at a desk, I should know, I’ve written at camping sites, on the back of a ute, in airport lounges and the ever popular coffee shops.